Rocken2k/JavaScript/README.md

 INSTRUCTIONS:
 - Do not touch anything
-- Kill as much 8-bits caracter that you can
+- Kill as much 8-bits caracter as you can
 - Arrive to the Gold Coin Wall
 - Enjoy!!!!!!